Kiran7007/Interview-Preparation/docs/kotlin.md

 println("Parent")
 ```

-The exact output depends on the dispatcher and scheduling.
+- The exact output depends on the dispatcher and scheduling.

-Do not assume:
+- Do not assume:

 ``` text
 Child
 Parent
 ```

-or:
+- Or:

 ``` text
 Parent
 Child
 ```

-without knowing the execution context.
+- Without knowing the execution context, the exact order is not guaranteed.

-A senior answer should say:
+- A senior answer should say: `launch` schedules work; it does not guarantee
+  that the body runs before the next statement.

 ---

 ## What happens with `launch(start = CoroutineStart.LAZY)`?

-A lazy coroutine does not start until it is needed.
+- A lazy coroutine does not start until it is needed.

 ```kotlin
 val job = launch(start = CoroutineStart.LAZY) {